-The Royal College of Psychiatrists is running a five-year programme to transform psychiatric training in the UK by integrating modern neuroscience, with generous support from The Gatsby Foundation and The Wellcome Trust.
+The Royal College of Psychiatrists is running a programme to transform psychiatric training in the UK by integrating modern neuroscience, with generous support from The Gatsby Foundation and The Wellcome Trust.

 Perspectives on neuroscience